 Our school-based programs are developed to meet the interests, needs and abilities of all our students.
 Continuous monitoring of children’s progress informs our planning.
 Teachers are supported in providing an exciting and relevant curriculum through staff professional development, networking and collaborative planning time.

 St Gerard Majella School provides students with skills needed to participate fully in and to succeed in their post-primary education, in the workplace, and in the wider community.
 We realise that Information Communication and Technology (ICT) provides opportunities for collaboration and promotes academic excellence by facilitating resource sharing, innovation and communication.
 These opportunities can only be fully realised when students become skilled in accessing, synthesising, evaluating and applying information, and become aware of their responsibilities in the ethical use of technology.

-All students in Prep to Year 4 receive specialist Physical Activity lessons once per week.
-Year 5 and 6 students undertake Physical Activity lessons with their class teacher.
+All students receive specialist Physical Activity lessons once per week.

 All students at St Gerard Majella receive specialist Performing Arts lessons weekly.
 This Learning Area incorporates Music, Dance, Drama and Media.
 In addition, classroom teachers provide activities for Visual Arts in the classroom.

-Year 5 and 6 students have the opportunity to learn a second language.
-A specialist teacher provides Japanese lessons for these students once per week.
+All students have the opportunity to learn a second language.
+A specialist teacher provides Japanese lessons for students once per week.